yagoplx/x86routertools/README.md

 * ifconfig
 * iptables
 * hostapd
-* wget (for grabbing hostapd configuration example)

 Optional:
+* wget, for grabbing hostapd configuration reference.
 * haveged or rngd, without, WPA/WEP performance may suffer
 * A firewall like ufw, shorewall or firewalld. x86routertools *will not block any vulnerable ports for you*!
 * A DHCP server like Pi-hole or dnsmasq, otherwise your clients will not be able to use DHCP. x86routertools *will not configure DNS for you*!